joefraley/resume/README.md

 ### Software Engineer |  [Aruba Meridian](http://meridianapps.com/) (October 2016 - December 2017)

-- A front-end single-page app for bluetooth beacons management and a CMS for native mobile location apps.
+- A front-end single-page app for bluetooth beacons management and a CMS for native location apps.
 - Implemented feature-flags and account expiration enforcement that captured at least $800,000 in outstanding payments.
 - Expanded and maintained micro-services on `Google App Engine`.
 For example, a `Python` `REST` API, `Node` location/routing service, front-end server, and more.
 - Implemented token-based authentication for secure API access.